 - Basis for Research: Please describe previously published research which forms the basis of your research proposal.
 Include details of any initial research carried out by the applicant and their research team that underpins the proposed research which will be facilitated by this seed funding. - Hypothesis and/or Aims: Please outline the hypothesis, research questions, and/or aims of your research proposal.
 Please ensure that the aims are realistic and achievable in the funding period. - Research Methods: Please describe and justify the methods, procedures, and experimental design you will use to conduct your research. - For quantitative research, please provide statistical analysis plan for each section of your research proposal, including power calculations, sample sizes, details of control groups, etc. Additionally, discuss the recruitment plan, including feasibility of obtaining/accessing sufficient/required sample sizes of relevant participant groups. - For qualitative research, please describe the planned approach.
 You may choose to discuss sample size and rationale, data collection methodologies (e.g., interviews, focus groups, and transcription procedures), analytic framework(s), and sources of bias (if appropriate).
-Additionally, please discuss the methodology and feasibility of recruiting the planned sample size. - Seed Funding Significance: Please describe how this injection of seed funding will facilitate a research programme which would not have been possible without this award. - Gantt Chart: You must upload a Gantt chart for the proposed research, which includes PPI activities.
+Additionally, please discuss the methodology and feasibility of recruiting the planned sample size. - Seed Funding Significance: Please describe how this injection of seed funding will facilitate a research programme which would not have been possible without this award. - Unmet Needs Justification: Please describe how the proposed research will provide a tangible benefit to those who are affected by cancer(s) with unmet needs.

+- Gantt Chart: You must upload a Gantt chart for the proposed research, which includes PPP/PPI activities.
 The chart must be uploaded in PDF format.
 Gantt charts should be restricted to a single page, where possible. - Research Images: You may optionally upload up to five relevant research images.
 All uploads must be in PDF format.
 Please ensure that figures/ graphs are legible when uploading.
 Illegible figures may be difficult for the peer review panel to assess and could detract from your application.

-e) Plain English Summary & PPI Plan
+e) Plain English Summary & PPP/PPI Plan

-In this section, please provide an accessible summary of the proposed study and your plan for co-developing and integrating clearly identifiable patient involvement.
-An expert PPI Panel will review this section.
+In this section, please provide an accessible summary of the proposed study and your plan for co-developing and integrating clearly identifiable public & patient partnership (PPP/PPI).
+An expert PPP/PPI Panel will review this section.
 As such, please use plain, accessible language and if technical terms are used, they must be explained.

 Patient involvement and partnership is a fundamental aspect of the application.
-It is strongly recommended that applicants read Appendix 1 'Public and Patient Involvement (PPI) in Research' Guidelines prior to beginning work on this section.
+It is strongly recommended that applicants read Appendix 1 'Public and Patient Partnership (PPP) in Research' Guidelines prior to beginning work on this section.